 2. Automated and Strategic Category Selection Process

 Whether you are self-published or traditionally published, Amazon relies on metadata to put your book into categories.
 The categories are designed to help people find the book and topics they’re interested in, so putting your book into appropriate categories is important.
-The category selection is partially fueled by metadata including keywords and BISAC codes.
-If you are traditionally published, your publishing team selects two BISAC codes that lead to Amazon’s automated selection and placement of your book into categories.
-Typically, this results in accurate categorization.
+The category selection is partially fueled by metadata including keywords, your book’s description, and your book’s content.
+However, there is no guarantee that you will be placed into the categories of your choosing.
+It is possible that Amazon will place you into additional categories that you didn’t select.
 You will see up to 3 categories for your book on your product page at any time, and your rank is determined, in your categories, by how many books you are selling compared to the other books in your categories.

 What many authors don’t know is that you can also strategically select categories and manually add them to each of your book’s products (Kindle, print, and audiobook).
-You can do this through Amazon Author Central.
-Each product can have up to 10 categories selected and whatever categories you are performing best in will be the ones that show up on your book listing at any given time.
+You can no longer do this through Amazon Author Central.
+You now have to log into your KDP dashboard and navigate to the book details page.
+Each product can have up to 3 categories selected and whatever categories you are performing best in will be the ones that show up on your book listing at any given time.

 It can take some time for the categories to appear so the earlier you can research and apply strategic categories, the better.
 Be sure to drill down as far as possible into subcategories because the more niche the subcategory, the fewer books you are competing against.

-During Bill Treasurer’s recent launch of Leadership Two Words at a Time, we saw his book and the three editions rank into 5 different categories throughout the campaign.
+During Bill Treasurer’s launch of Leadership Two Words at a Time, we saw his book and the three editions rank in multiple categories throughout the campaign.
 All of these new release bestseller banners, captured as screenshots, gave Bill the ability to talk about his book’s success in a tangible way.
 The excitement is contagious.
 Success fuels more success.

 3. BULK ORDERS WILL NOT HELP YOUR RANK ON AMAZON